 Yes.
 Your organization can have multiple users across different roles.
 Each user has an individual account with their own credentials and audit trail.

 Yes.
 Collective Minds trains super users within your organization, who then support wider internal rollout.
-Additional resources, including guides and video walkthroughs, are available in the Help Center at help.collectiveminds.health.
+Additional resources, including guides and video walkthroughs, are available in the Help Center

 You need an active subscription, a designated project admin, and a plan for how imaging data will be transferred — either via CM Connect (PACS push), web upload, or bulk sFTP.